Are You Happy?

 From philosophers, psychologists, scientists, and Religious leaders to ordinary people define happiness in different ways but share some common components on the how of happiness.

 The pursuit of happiness nowadays is overshadowed by day-to-day challenges such as the pursuit of wealth, relationships, and loss.
 Cultivating inner peace is the cornerstone of happiness.
+Study shows that happiness can't be determined by one factor.
+It is rather an outcome of many factors.

+Happiness can be temporary, made of single joyful moments, when personal goals are achieved depending on personal qualities and character.
+Love, Healthy Lifestyle, Contentment, Hope, and Trust are elements of happiness.
 The experience of joy, contentment, or positive well-being, combined with a sense that one's life is good, meaningful, and worthwhile.

-Happiness depends on:
+Philosophically, happiness depends on:

 • A state of mind.